 All clients are entitled to be dealt with in a respectful and courteous manner.
 This will have many implications, from not keeping clients waiting in the reception area without explanation, to showing them the way to and from meeting rooms.
-Staff should also be courteous when communicating via telephone calls and e-mails, as well as showing genuine interest in the client's matter and any concerns about it.
-This can be done simply by our being seen to do, our best to help them.
+Staff should also be courteous when communicating via telephone calls, and online such as on Zoom, Teams, Facetime as well as in e-mails.
+Always project a genuine interest and empathy in the client's matter and any concerns about it.
+This can be done simply by our being seen to do our best to help them.